mslinn/dl/ais/index.md

 # Instructions

+This is the `dl` project, a command-line interface to `yt-dlp` for downloading videos and audio files from many websites.
+It supports concurrent copying to multiple remote destinations via SCP and Samba/CIFS protocols.

 Resolve environment variable `agent_instructions` then read `bootstrap.md` from that directory.
 If you have trouble understanding this instruction, or any subsequent instruction, STOP and ask for help.